What Is Wrongful Termination Law?

 While employers are generally free to end the employment relationship for any reason, they are not allowed to end it for illegal reasons, including discrimination.

-Federal laws such as Title VII of the Civil Rights Act protect employees from being fired for discriminatory reasons based on their membership in a protected class, including:
+Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) together protect employees from being fired because of their membership in a protected class, including race, color, religion, sex (including pregnancy, sexual orientation, gender, and gender identity), national origin, age, disability, and genetic information.

 Many states have anti-discrimination laws that often provide more robust legal protections for employees than their federal counterparts.